followthepattern/adapticc/README.md

     docker-compose up
     ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:3000` to view the application and log in.

+- Test email address: `admin@admin.com`
+- Test Password: `Admin@123!`

 ## Usage